ava-labs/avalanche-docs/docs/subnets/customize-a-subnet.md

 set to match the `gasLimit` set in the `feeConfig`.
 You do not need to change any of the other genesis header fields.

-`nonce`, `mixHash` and `difficulty`

-These are remnant parameters from Proof of Work systems.
+`nonce`, `mixHash` and `difficulty` are remnant parameters from Proof of Work systems.
 For Avalanche, these don't play any relevant role, so you should just leave them as their default values:

-`nonce`

-The result of the mining process iteration is this value.
+`nonce`: The result of the mining process iteration is this value.
 It can be any value in the genesis block.
 Default value is `0x0`.

-`mixHash`
-The combination of `nonce` and `mixHash` allows to verify that the Block has really been cryptographically mined, thus, from this aspect, is valid.
+`mixHash`: The combination of `nonce` and `mixHash` allows to verify that the Block has really been cryptographically mined, thus, from this aspect, is valid.
 Default value is `0x0000000000000000000000000000000000000000000000000000000000000000`.

-`difficulty`

-The difficulty level applied during the nonce discovering process of this block.
+`difficulty`: The difficulty level applied during the nonce discovering process of this block.
 Default value is `0x0`.

 `timestamp`: The timestamp of the creation of the genesis block.
 This is commonly set to `0x0`.

-`extraData`

-Optional extra data that can be included in the genesis block.
+`extraData`: Optional extra data that can be included in the genesis block.
 This is commonly set to `0x`.

-`gasLimit`

-The total amount of gas that can be used in a single block.
+`gasLimit`: The total amount of gas that can be used in a single block.
 It should be set to the same value as in the [fee config](#fee-config).
 The value `e4e1c0` is hexadecimal and is equal to `15,000,000`.

-`coinbase`

-Refers to the address of the block producers.
+`coinbase`: Refers to the address of the block producers.
 This also means it represents the recipient of the block reward.
 It is usually set to `0x0000000000000000000000000000000000000000` for the genesis block.
 To allow fee recipients in Subnet-EVM, refer to [this section.](#setting-a-custom-fee-recipient)

-`parentHash`

-This is the Keccak 256-bit hash of the entire parent block’s header.
+`parentHash`: This is the Keccak 256-bit hash of the entire parent block’s header.
 It is usually set to `0x0000000000000000000000000000000000000000000000000000000000000000` for the genesis block.

-`gasUsed`

-This is the amount of gas used by the genesis block.
+`gasUsed`: This is the amount of gas used by the genesis block.
 It is usually set to `0x0`.

-`number`

-This is the number of the genesis block.
+`number`: This is the number of the genesis block.
 This required to be `0x0` for the genesis.
 Otherwise it will error.

 ### Genesis Examples